The most expensive yachts in the world are veritable palaces on the water.

 The biggest yachts in the world are famously dubbed superyachts because of their size and luxury factor.

-The most expensive private yachts
+The most expensive private yachts money can buy

-History Supreme – USD 4.8 billion
+History Supreme – USD 4.8 Billion

 History Supreme is the world’s most expensive yacht.
 It was designed by Stuart Hughes for an anonymous Malaysian businessman.
 Reports speculate that the businessman is Robert Kuok, the founder of Shangri-La Hotels and Resorts chain with an estimated net worth of USD 12 billion as per Forbes.